bsmeding/ansible_role_install_development_workstation/README.md

   - Pre-configured development profile included
   - Split panes, search, autocomplete
 - **Ghostty**: Modern, GPU-accelerated terminal
+  - Pre-configured with sensible defaults
+  - Config file deployed to `~/.config/ghostty/config`
+  - Shell integration, clipboard support, keybindings

 **Ubuntu:**
 - **Terminator**: Feature-rich terminal with split panes
 - **Tilix**: Tiling terminal emulator
 - **GNOME Terminal**: Default terminal (pre-installed)
+- **Ghostty**: (If installed manually) Config will be deployed automatically

+> **Note for Ubuntu:** Ghostty is not in standard Ubuntu repositories.
+If you install it manually, the role will automatically deploy the configuration file.

 ### Editor Extensions (VSCode & Cursor)